spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_FocusAreas/logical_vp.md

 In this focus area, the relevant context elements for the logical viewpoint are modeled.

 ### LTM A: The system under development (i.e., the top-level logical component) is modeled by a composition of all logical components (i.e., internal context).
-By having the it modeled from the SUD all the way until
+To have this capability implemented, all components and their dependencies must be modeled, thus allowing the SuD to be modeled as a composition of all components.
+This is related to the internal context of the SuD.
 Pre-req: LAM A and LCM A.

 ### LTM B: Actors of the operational context (e.g., external systems or users) are modeled with a syntactic interface (inputs and outputs).
-The image below depicts the WindoLifterSytem in the Logical Context view.
+This capability demands the modeling of the operational (i.e., external) context, which encompasses external systems and users.
+The image below depicts the logical context of the WindoLifterSytem.
 ![changeHere](/images/ltmb-example.png){:class="img-responsive"}

-##### LTM C: For each actor in the operational context, the behavior is modeled.
+### LTM C: For each actor in the operational context, the behavior is modeled.
+This capability describes that the actors have their behavior modeled. *Plugin usage*: In the plugin, state machines are used to model the behavior of actors.
+More information on this can be found [here](https://spesml.github.io/plugin/state_machines.html).
+Another possibility is to use the state machines from the respective elements previously defined the Functional Viewpoint using a Functional-Logical Adpater.
+More information on this can be found [here](https://spesml.github.io/plugin/logical_viewpoint.html#functional-logical-adapter).

 ![changeHere](/images/ltmc-example.png){:class="img-responsive"}